GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Aim
 Action
 You choose a creature (or object) within range.
 If your next attack before the end of the next round is made against it, you gain advantage on that attack.
+You may also modify the wound result by 1.
+If you already had advantage on the attack, you may modify the wound result by 2 instead.

 #### Attack
 Action